bonitasoft/bonita-doc/md/ui-designer-troubleshooting.md

 "Controller not found for [customInputTest.ctrl.js]"

 :::warning
-The error message may vary depending on the Studio version
+The error message may vary depending on the Bonita version
 :::

 ### Expected files for the different artifacts